 It’s sweet, tender, meaty, and best of all it’s a sustainable seafood.
 There are so many ways to cook it.
 You can find it in crab cakes, chowder, wontons, but my personal favorite is just to dip it in butter and savor the flavor.

 The Pacific Northwest is a really liberal area.
-We are very much about environmental causes, sustainability, buying local, and organic.
+We’re very much about environmental causes, sustainability, buying local and organic.
 You will see trash, recycling, and compost bins everywhere.